 As found in previous research in the area [7, 17-19], wear during fretting of more-conforming contacts (tests utilising 160 mm radius cylindrical specimens) is found to be much lower than that observed in less-conforming contacts at all fretting frequencies examined.
-As the applied load is the same for both of the contact radii employed, the contact pressure is thus lower for the more-conforming contacts.
-However, fretting wear is well described by Archard's wear theory which argues that the volumetric wear rate is dependent on the applied load rather than contact pressure since material removal is associated with the true contact area which is made up of plastically deformed, contacting asperities (as opposed to the apparent elastic contact area [37]).
-Although a contact that is more-conforming will have a larger apparent contact area, it will still have the same true contact area.
-The result will be that the most-conforming contacts will have a larger wear scar areas than those observed in the less conforming contacts, but that the scars in the most-conforming contacts will be shallower.
-Accordingly, it has been argued that reductions in wear rate as the contact conformity increases is related to a reduction in the ease of debris egress from the contact and a reduction in the ease of oxygen ingress into the contact [7, 17, 18].
-The results for tests with the more-conforming contacts (Fig. 13) show that as the fretting frequency is increased, the wear rate reduces only slightly.
-As observed for fretting with the less-conforming contacts, the steady state ECOF was very similar for all frequencies examined, having an average steady state ECOF of $\sim$ 0.7; however, much wider variation in ECOF was observed in the early stages of these tests than was observed for the less-conforming contacts.
-Investigation of the surface profiles of the fretting wear scars (Fig. 12) indicates that at low frequencies, the wear scar extended across the entire width of the contact but that at higher fretting frequencies, the wear scar was isolated towards the centre of the contact and only small amounts of damage occurred across the width of the scar.
+The results for tests with the more-conforming contacts (Fig. 12a) show that as the fretting frequency is increased, the wear rate reduces only slightly.
+As observed for fretting with the less-conforming contacts, the steady state ECOF was very similar for all frequencies examined, having an average steady state ECOF of ~0.7; however, much wider variation in ECOF was observed in the early stages of these tests than was observed for the less-conforming contacts.
+Investigation of the surface profiles of the fretting wear scars (Fig. 11) indicates that at low frequencies, the wear scar extended across the entire width of the contact but that at higher fretting frequencies, the wear scar was isolated towards the centre of the contact and only small amounts of damage occurred across the width of the scar.

-From the BSE images of the wear scars on the flat specimens following fretting (Figs. 16a to 16d), it is clear that the wear behaviour associated with more-conforming contacts is quite different to that observed in tests conducted with the less-conforming contacts.
+From the BSE images of the wear scars on the flat specimens following fretting (Figs. 14a to 14d), it is clear that the wear behaviour associated with more-conforming contacts is quite different to that observed in tests conducted with the less-conforming contacts.
 There are two regions within the contact that exhibit very different wear behaviour, namely a central region and a peripheral region.
-At low fretting frequencies, the peripheral region (which is closest to the exit of the contact) experiences high wear, and the wear scar surface is primarily metallic (with low levels of oxide coverage), much like that observed following low frequency fretting of the less-conforming contact.
-At higher frequencies, the peripheral region becomes covered in adhered oxidised debris, again, much like the observations made of the wear scars associated with the less-conforming contacts.
-As such, the periphery of the more-conforming contact exhibits very similar behaviour to that of whole scar from a less-conforming contact across the range of fretting frequencies examined, with this being explained by similarity of these two regions in terms of ease of access of environmental oxygen into the contact, and in terms of ease of egress of the fretting debris from the contact.
+At low fretting frequencies, the peripheral region (which is closest to the exit of the contact)

-Figure 17: Phenomenological debris type fretting map, identifying the nature of the debris formed during fretting as a function of contact conformity and fretting frequency.
+Figure 15: Debris type fretting map, identifying the nature of the debris formed during fretting as a function of contact conformity and fretting frequency.
 Superimposed on the map are arrows representing changes in fundamental processes associated with oxygen penetration into the contact which depend upon the parameters upon which the map is constructed.